Last Updated on

 Test everything – test pricing, test different audiences to target, test ad copy and creative, test different images on your product pages.

-Your tests will result in many micro-optimizations, which add up to a significant difference in time.
+Your tests will result in many micro-optimizations, which add up to a significant improvement in your customer acquisition cost in time.

-Finally, an incredible way to lower CAC, as well as increasing AOV, LTV and more, is to launch a mobile app.
+Finally, launching your own mobile app is an incredible way to lower CAC (plus increasing AOV, LTV and more).

 They give you access to push notifications, which you can use for promotional campaigns, and to recover abandoned carts.

-Mobile apps also let you get into the app stores, and act as a powerful authority signal, boosting trust with your customers and increasing visibility.
+Mobile apps also let your business get into the app stores, a powerful authority signal, boosting trust with your customers and increasing visibility.

 If you don’t already have a mobile app, and think you simply can’t afford such an investment, think again.

 With MobiLoud, launching an app is quick, affordable, and easy.
-And best of all, you don’t need to sacrifice on quality.
+And best of all, you don’t need to sacrifice anything in quality.

 MobiLoud helps you convert your existing website into iPhone and Android apps.

-Your app updates with your website, so there’s virtually nothing extra to maintain, while you get the benefits of having your own app.
+Your app updates with your website, so you have nothing extra to maintain, while you get all the benefits of having your own app.

-High-revenue brands such as Rainbow Shops, John Varvatos and BESTSELLER have all used MobiLoud to build apps, which drive significant revenue for them for very little cost.
+High-revenue brands such as Rainbow Shops, John Varvatos and BESTSELLER all used MobiLoud to build apps which drive significant revenue for them for very little cost.

-It’s worth the time and effort for almost any eCommerce business to devise a way to spend less money acquiring customers, and make more profit on every sale.
+It’s worth the time and effort for any eCommerce business to figure out how to spend less money acquiring customers and make more profit on every sale.

-The best part is that there are so many opportunities to optimize your CAC, whether it’s by improving conversion rate, building low-cost acquisition channels, or improving the efficiency of your paid ads.
+There are so many opportunities to optimize your CAC, whether it’s by improving conversion rate, investing in low-cost acquisition channels, or improving the efficiency of your ads.

 You can also launch a mobile app, which will not only help you reduce CAC, but boost long-term revenue and loyalty, delivering more value from the money you spend on marketing and sales.